I'm Not Perfect (But I'm Perfect for You): Music video

 The accompanying music video for "I'm Not Perfect (But I'm Perfect for You)" was directed by Jones, and was the only video she directed.
 The video cost $250,000, and featured Jones wearing a huge black and white skirt hand-painted by artist and the assistant director Keith Haring in Paris.
 The video follows Jones going through the processes of "self-healing and beautification", including acupuncture, mud and milk baths, waxing, and a "nightmare psychotherapy session", in order to be "perfect".
 She soon wears the dress made by Haring, which her "admirers and worshipers" enter under and are "devoured" by her.
 It includes cameo appearances from several of Jones's friends, including Andy Warhol (months before he died), record producer Nile Rodgers and fashion designer Tina Chow.

 Haring also appears in the video, captured when painting black patterns on a white 60-foot skirt that Jones wears while standing on a platform.

-Jones stated in her 2015 book I'll Never Write My Memoirs that Capitol were "unconvinced" that she was competent enough to direct a music video, and that because the experience was so difficult—"not the directing itself but working with Capitol"—she vowed never to direct another video.
+Jones stated in her 2015 book I'll Never Write My Memoirs that Capitol were "unconvinced" that she was competent enough to direct a music video, and that because the experience was so difficult — "not the directing itself but working with Capitol" — she vowed never to direct another video.
 She claims that because she was in every shot, she had to have her makeup frequently reapplied in an adjacent room, and upon returning to the studio, "they [Capitol] would be shooting something or having the cast change clothes.
 I would say 'What's going on?
 I am the director.
 I know what I am doing.'"
 Capitol also cut the production time of the video to two days despite Jones's request for more time.

+Usage in media

+In June 2023, the song was utilized for the "lip sync for your legacy" segment of the sixth episode of the eighth season of RuPaul's Drag Race All Stars, which also featured a runway dedicated to Jones.
+The top all star of the week, Kandy Muse, and lip sync assassin Angeria Paris VanMicheals performed the song, with Kandy Muse being declared the victor.